 A detailed account of the physiological mechanisms of stress and sleep is beyond the scope of the current review.
 Here we focus on the hypothalamic-pituitary-adrenal (HPA) axis due to its critical role in both stress and sleep regulatory pathways.
 The paraventricular nucleus (PVN) of the hypothalamus is the starting point of the HPA stress response axis, a major neuroendocrine stress responsivity pathway that regulates cortisol secretion and suppression [170-174].
 As such, it comes as no surprise that PTSD and additional stress-related psychopathologies are associated with aberrant HPA activity at baseline and in response to stress (reviewed in [175-179]).
-Interestingly, more severe PTSD symptoms were associated with amplified as well as with blunted cortisol stress reactivity patterns [180].
-Similar effects emerged in studies of childhood adversity.
-Here as well, both increased [181-189] and decreased [190-203] cortisol baseline and stress reactivity levels were documented among individuals with a history of childhood adversity, with the majority of evidence pointing towards blunted reactivity [204-209].
-Differences in findings highlight the importance of the time that passed since the exposure to trauma or adversity, the type of the exposure and the age and gender of participants, as all of these factors were shown to impact cortisol response patterns.
-Nevertheless, across studies results clearly indicate that HPA dysfunction is highly prevalent in both stress-related psychopathology and childhood adversity cohorts.
-In fact, dysregulation of the HPA stress response axis is considered one of the most key neuroendocrine mechanisms through which childhood adversity may confer stress vulnerability [17,207,210-213].
+Interestingly, more severe PTSD symptoms have been associated with amplified as well as with blunted cortisol stress reactivity patterns [180].
+Similar effects have emerged in studies of childhood adversity.
+Here as well, both increased [181-189] and decreased [190-203] cortisol baseline and stress reactivity levels were documented in individuals with a history of childhood adversity, with most of the evidence pointing toward blunted reactivity [204-209].
+Differences in findings highlight the importance of the time passed since the exposure to trauma or adversity, the type of the exposure, and the age and sex of participants, because all of these factors have been shown to impact cortisol response patterns.
+Nevertheless, across studies, the results clearly indicate that HPA dysfunction is highly prevalent in both stress-related psychopathology and childhood adversity cohorts.
+In fact, dysregulation of the HPA stress response axis is considered one of the most critical neuroendocrine mechanisms through which childhood adversity may confer stress vulnerability [17,207,210-213].
 Given that the HPA stress response axis undergoes maturational changes throughout childhood and adolescence, it may be particularly sensitive to childhood adversity, yielding long-term and persistent dysregulation of the HPA pathway [206,210,214,215].
 Specifically, blunted cortisol levels (e.g., hypocortisolism) may develop as an adaptation of the HPA axis to constant or repeated activation during sensitive developmental periods, such as in the case of childhood adversity [216,217].
-In support of that, blunted cortisol response to acute stress was found to be more pronounced in adults with a history of childhood adversity compared to children and adolescents [207], potentially indicating on long-term cumulative effects.
+Indeed, a blunted cortisol response to acute stress has been found to be more pronounced in adults with a history of childhood adversity than in children and adolescents [207], potentially indicating long-term cumulative effects.